 Character grouping lets you group horizontal characters in a vertical text story.
-This feature is an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit( > Preferences > East Asian).
-However, you can import and export text that uses these features in XPress Tags format using any language edition of QuarkXPress.
+This feature is available only in particular language editions of QuarkXPress.
+However, you can import and export text that uses this features in XPress Tags format using any language edition of QuarkXPress.